-Tone2 proudly present Electra2, the successor of their ElectraX.
-The high-end sound engine, multilayer support and many more features makes Electra2 to be one of the most versatile synthesizer workstation on the market that can be used for all major electronic music genres.
+Tone2 proudly presents Electra2, the successor of their ElectraX.
+The high-end sound engine, multilayer support, and many more features make Electra2 to be one of the most versatile software synthesizer plugins on the market that can be used for all major electronic music genres.

-The Tone2 Electra2 is the sound designer’s dream!
+The Tone2 Electra2 plugin is the sound designer’s dream!
 It is probably the most complete synth I’ve ever seen.
-Four layers of synths, with three oscillators, two filters, four LFOs, four EG’s, an ARP/Step Sequencer, an insert Fx on each layer, plus a master Fx slot.
+Four layers of synths, with three oscillators, two filters, four LFOs, four EGs, and ARP/Step Sequencer, an insert Fx on each layer, plus a master Fx slot.
 So, imagine stacking the four layers one on top of the other, and get a beast of twelve oscillators, eight Filters, four Independent ARPs/Step sequencers, four FXs, and a master FX on top of that!
 Wow!

-Oscillators and filters can be as analogue as you can imagine, or as digital as they can be.
-Each of them has the usual controls, OCT (huge range), Interval, Fine tune, PW, and tone -which can make your wave brighter or darker.
+Oscillators and filters can be as analog as you can imagine, or as digital as they can be.
+Each of them has the usual controls, OCT (huge range), Interval, Fine-tune, PW, and tone -which can make your wave brighter or darker.

-Next mode is Noise/Fractal, and here, you get all kind of noises you can possibly think of, as well as fractal, which is based on maths’ Chaos Theory, here, the PW Knob, creates the chaos, making the sound more unpredictable.
-Next, you have got the Sample mode, in which you can import your own samples, and do just anything you would do on any regular sampler, except for the auto tune function.
+The next mode is Noise/Fractal, and here, you get all kinds of noises you can possibly think of, as well as a fractal, which is based on maths’ Chaos Theory, here, the PW Knob, creates the chaos, making the sound more unpredictable.
+Next, you have got the Sample mode, in which you can import your own samples, and do just anything you would do on any regular sampler, except for the auto-tune function.

-Speaking of EGs you get the classic, very snappy ADSR type of envelopes for AMP and Filter, but you also get two aux EGs that can be used for modulate almost anything.
+Speaking of EGs you get the classic, very snappy ADSR type of envelopes for AMP and Filter, but you also get two aux EGs that can be used to modulate almost anything.

-It’s polyphony is up to 64 voices, and you can even get it more analog with some OSC slope presets for a bit of detune.
-Got glide, and selectable pitch wheel bend As it is 4 synths in one, you can have it as four part multi-timbral, stack one on top of the other, split your keyboard, or even velocity splits!
-There’s also a master three band EQ, and every section of the synthesizer has real time visual feedback on the screens.
+Its polyphony is up to 64 voices, and you can even get it more analog with some OSC slope presets for a bit of detuning.
+Got glide, and selectable pitch wheel bend As it is 4 synths in one, you can have it as a four-part multi-timbral, stack one on top of the other, split your keyboard, or even velocity splits!
+There’s also a master three-band EQ, and every section of the synthesizer has real-time visual feedback on the screens.
 MIDI implementation is as easy as it can be.

 Electra2 includes over 1200 presets ready to be used by any music producer and sound designer.
-The new patch browser that is very handy and help you to browse and pick your favorite preset.
+The new patch browser is very handy and helps you to browse and pick your favorite preset.
 You have the option to rate each presets with stars, from 1 to 5 stars.